geojames/py_sfm_depth/README.md

 >
 > The academic article supporting the release of this software is currently under review.
 After the article is accepted for publication the code will be officially released.

-A tutorial will also be availible from [the github.io page for theis repository](https://geojames.github.io/py_sfm_depth/)
+A tutorial will also be availible from [the github.io page for this repository](https://geojames.github.io/py_sfm_depth/)